Enalean/tuleap-documentation-en/languages/en/user-guide/trackers/administration/configuration/delete-artifact.rst

 ..
 NOTE::

-    if you are not project or tracker administrator, please contact one administrator.
+    if you are not project or tracker administrator, please contact one :ref:`administrator<deletion_artifacts>`.
-    To have more information as :ref:`site administrator <deletion_artifacts>`.